-- WAPA reached out to other internal regions to inquire how they are using UAVs in their maintenance programs. - WAPA worked with an aviation vendor on a UAV pilot project to capture aerial imagery on four miles of transmission line.
-The project successfully captured the imagery (see photo insets), which is being evaluated for its abilities to augment and support ongoing inspections programs. - WAPA has begun to establish a UAV program and is identifying potential uses. - WAPA-Sierra Nevada Region acquired a UAV in 2020 (Skydio 2).
+- WAPA evaluated the potential benefits of participating in energy research groups such as the Centre for Energy Advancement through Technological Innovation (CEATI) or the Electric Power Research Institute (EPRI) whose members contribute to research projects related to utility/energy technologies, including the use of drones. - WAPA reached out to other internal regions to inquire how they are using UAVs in their maintenance programs. - WAPA worked with an aviation vendor on a UAV pilot project to capture aerial imagery on four miles of transmission line.
+The project successfully captured the imagery (see photo insets), which is being evaluated for its abilities to augment and support ongoing inspections programs. - WAPA has begun to establish a UAV program and is identifying potential uses. - WAPA-SNR acquired a UAV in 2020 (Skydio 2).